 - Includes up to $25,000 in medical evacuation

-- Medical treatment is covered to policy maximum
+- Medical treatment is covered up to the policy maximum

-- Acute onset of a pre-existing condition is covered for people under there age of 70
+- Acute onset of a pre-existing condition is covered for people under the age of 70

 - Up to $25,000 in medical evacuation

-- Eligible medical expenses are covered up to policy maximum
+- Eligible medical expenses are covered up to the policy maximum

 - Up to $25,000 on a Medical Evacuation